harterrt/harterrt/content/mozilla/why_experiment.md

 This article is part of a series I'm writing on building [data intuition](/data_intuition.html).
+In my next post I want to highlight some scenarios where uncontrolled experiments make more sense and how this all fits together in a feature's lifecycle.

 I'd love feedback on what to write next.
 Shoot me an email if you have ideas!